-Program Implementation Status Continue - Modify - Delete GOAL ONE: Accommodate the City's Share of Regional Housing Needs for All Income Groups PROCRAM ONE: Provide Adequate Sites for Housing, in Particular Rental Housing While Marysville has enough vacant and underutilized land to accommodate its regional housing need, many of the vacant parcels in the City are less than 1 acre in size.
+Program Implementation Status Continue - Modify - Delete GOAL ONE: Accommodate the City's Share of Regional Housing Needs for All Income Groups PROGRAM ONE: Provide Adequate Sites for Housing, in Particular Rental Housing While Marysville has enough vacant and underutilized land to accommodate its regional housing need, many of the vacant parcels in the City are less than 1 acre in size.
 While at the present time zoning does not appear to constrain the development of affordable housing, the size and configuration of existing vacant lots in the City is a potential constraint.
 To ensure that the small size of most parcels does not constitute a constraint to residential development, to encourage maximum utilization of the vacant parcels, and to encourage multifamily development on nonresidential parcels identified in Table III-1, the City will undertake the following actions: a.
 Continue to implement an infill housing strategy based on the results of the 2004 Downtown Strategic Plan.
 The infill housing strategy will consist of two components: (1) provide regulatory and financial incentives as described in #b and #c below to encourage the development of housing in the downtown area, and (2) continue applying for one or more state or federal planning grants to assist low-income housing providers in identifying specific properties, design alternatives, development costs, and funding sources for the conversion of residential hotels, design alternatives for infill properties, and the conversion of second-story commercial space to residential use. b.
 Continue to implement regulatory incentives for housing through: The City of Marysville has retained adequate sites for infill housing and has advertised sites to the development community.
 The City approved the 2015 Marysville Bounce Back Vision & Implementation Plan.
-In association with this plan, SACOG provided a \$50,000 grant and wayfinding and store front activation/catalyst demonstration sites were implemented.
+In association with this plan, SACOG provided a \$100,000 grant and wayfinding and store front activation/catalyst demonstration sites were implemented.
 The consultant Michelle Reeves also prepared a COVID Playbook to assist property owners.
-In addition to the SACOG grant, the City applied for and received the following grants: LEAP \$10,000 REAP \$65,000 SB 2 \$160,000 ATP Marysville Bicycle and Pedestrian Improvement Project - March through June 2020 - \$44,099.
-The City has promoted lot consolidation and development of several parcels referred to as the "B Street Opportunity Sites."
-Continue and modify to update that the 2004 Downtown Strategic Plan has been incorporated into the 2015 Marysville Bounce Back Vision & Implementation Plan
+In addition to the SACOG grant, the City applied for and received the following grants: LEAP \$10,000 REAP \$65,000 SB 2 \$160,000 ATP Marysville Bicycle and Pedestrian Improvement Project - March through June 2020 - \$515,000.
+The City consolidated the "B Street Opportunity Sites" In 2002.
+The City is currently marketing the property.
+However, due to traffic, noise and air quality constraints and location adjacent to Hwy 70 and the railroad tracks, the City determined that the site is better suited for commercial development than housing.
+Continue and modify to update that the 2004 Downtown Strategic Plan has been incorporated into the 2015 Marysville Bounce Back Vision & Implementation Plan and describe plans to draft the Marysville Green Zone Specific Plan